-3 CREDITS ~ SPRING 2019
+3 CREDITS ~ SPRING 2020

 INSTRUCTOR: Joslyn Ahlgren, Ph.D.

-Office: FLG 108

-Office Phone: 352-294-1728

-Email: jahlgren@ufl.edu Preferred: CANVAS email

-OFFICE HOURS: Posted at the CANVAS homepage for this course

-MEETING TIME: MWF 3 (9:25-10:35am)

-MEETING LOCATION: Mon: FLG 270; Wed/Fri: CSE E231
+Office: FLG 108 Office Phone: 352-294-1728 Email: jahlgren@ufl.edu Preferred: CANVAS email OFFICE HOURS: Posted at the CANVAS homepage for this course MEETING TIME: MWF 3 (9:35-10:25am) MEETING LOCATION: Mon/Wed: TUR L011; Fri: C SE E231

 COURSE FORMAT: This course is considered "partially flipped."
 In a fully flipped classroom, students perform passive learning (lecture videos, reading, etc.) on their own and participate in more active forms of learning (problem sets, practice questions, discussion, etc.) with the course instructor in the classroom.
-In this class, students will come to a traditional, live lecture one day a week (Mon, FLG 270).
+In this class, students will come to a traditional, live lecture on Mondays and Wednesdays.
 Students should read the text in advance of lectures and be prepared to take notes/ask questions.
-At the other two class meetings (Wed/Fri, CSE E231), students will engage in active learning sessions.
-In these active learning sessions, students will participate in individual and group assessments, small group discussions, problem-solving activities, and computer-based activities using content/knowledge from recent lectures/reading.
+On Fridays, students will engage in active learning sessions.
+In these class meetings, students will participate in individual and group assessments, small group discussions, problem-solving activities, and computer-based activities using content/knowledge from recent lectures/reading.